DMVPN

 • Load-balancing capability offering increased performance by transparently terminating VPN connections to multiple headend VPN devices

-Network availability over a secure channel is critical in designing scalable IPsec VPN solution designs with networks becoming geographically distributed.
+Network availability over a secure channel is critical in designing scalable IPsec VPN solutions prepared with networks becoming geographically distributed.
 DMVPN solution architecture is by far the most effective and scalable solution available.

 Dynamic Multipoint VPN